mouseless/.github/profile/README.md

-### A software development collective;
+### A software developer collective;
 # Connected through the craft

-[Our collective](https://mouseless.codes/our-collective) is a team of software engineers guided by our people-centric philosophy, focusing on delivering quality work collaboratively.
+[Our collective](https://mouseless.org/our-collective) is a team of software developers guided by our people-centric philosophy, focusing on delivering quality work collaboratively.

 ## Our structure

-At Mouseless, we function as a cohesive team of engineers.
+At Mouseless, we function as a cohesive team of developers.
 Our structure is designed to promote collaboration and communication, aligning with our people-centric philosophy.